SumoLogic/sumologic-documentation/docs/integrations/amazon-aws/cloudtrail-pci-compliance.md

 ---
 id: cloudtrail-pci-compliance
 title: PCI Compliance for AWS CloudTrail App
-sidebar_label: PCI Compliance for AWS CloudTrail App
+sidebar_label: AWS CloudTrail PCI Compliance
 description: The Sumo Logic App for Payment Card Industry (PCI) Compliance for AWS CloudTrail App offers dashboards to monitor systems, account and users activity to ensure that login activity and privileged users are within the expected ranges.
 ---